-Malolactic Fermentation: 100%

-Barrels: 100% French, fire bent, medium + toast and toasted heads.
+Malolactic Fermentation: 100% Barrels: 100% French, medium toast.

-Barrel Aged: 11 Months
+Barrel Aged: 24 Months

-Harvest Date: September 17, 2018 Date Bottled: August 7, 2019 Release Date: May 2021 Total Production: 275 Cases Suggested Retail Price: \$87.00
+Harvest Date: September 7, 2021 Date Bottled: February 6, 2024 Release Date: May 2025 Total Production: 256 Cases Suggested Retail Price: \$87.00

 Precision Winegrowing: At Iron Horse "Estate Bottled" means that the winemaking begins in the vineyard.
-Our location in Green Valley represents the very best soil (Goldridge), climate and aspects for Chardonnay and Pinot Noir.
+Our location in Green Valley, only a doze miles from the Pacific Ocean, represents the very best soil (Goldridge), climate and aspects for Chardonnay and Pinot Noir.
 Our goal is to grow the best winegrapes through what we call "precision winegrowing."
 To achieve uniformity of maturity we map our blocks according to soil type and aspect, then select the appropriate varietal clone and rootstock.
-All pruning, canopy management, irrigation and cover crop decisions are determined on a block-by-block (and sometimes even vine -by-vine) basis, considering both the vintage at hand and the long-term needs of the land.
+All pruning, canopy management, irrigation and cover crop decisions are determined on a block-by-block (and sometimes even vine-by-vine) basis, considering both the vintage at hand and the long-term needs of the land.